bytedance/coconut_cvpr2024/README.md

 ## 📢 News!
-* 4/28: COCONut is back to [huggingface](https://huggingface.co/collections/xdeng77/coconut-dataset-661da98608dd378c816a4398). [relabeled_coco_val](https://huggingface.co/datasets/xdeng77/relabeled_coco_val) and [coconut_s](https://huggingface.co/datasets/xdeng77/coconut_s) are available.
+* 4/28: COCONut is back to [huggingface](https://huggingface.co/collections/xdeng77/coconut-dataset-661da98608dd378c816a4398). [relabeled COCO-Val](https://huggingface.co/datasets/xdeng77/relabeled_coco_val) and [COCONut-S](https://huggingface.co/datasets/xdeng77/coconut_s) are available.
 COCONut-B is uploading, should arrive soon.
 * 4/25: Tutorial on visualizing COCONut panoptic masks using detectron2.
 Turn the black mask image into overlayed colorful mask.
 * 4/24: Collected FAQs are out, please check them before you leave any issue.
 * 4/22: Tutorial on instance segmentation is out!
 More are coming!